Tips for success with re-building your GFA-565 circuit board… in no particular order…

 Here’s the latest board revision!

-They are now two-layer boards, though the layout is still almost exactly as original.
+They are two-layer boards, though the layout is still almost exactly as original.
 (No need to mess with a known working layout.)
-The two layers allow me to add a few new features: All the small staple-shaped jumpers are now built in as a trace on the top layer.
+The two layers allow me to add a few new features: All the small wire jumpers are now built in as a trace on the top layer.
 The two longer black wire jumpers are still required.
-There are now pads to mount surface-mount CMXSTB400 stabistor diodes in place of the original KB262 and KB362.
+There are now pads to surface-mount CMXSTB400 stabistor diodes in place of the original KB262 and KB362.

 Parts: Here’s a spreadsheet with part numbers from Mouser for all known equivalents.
 Quantities are exactly enough to populate one board.
 Order extras if you need to match transistors or resistors.
 You don’t need to replace everything on the board, but I recommend at least replacing all resistors and small signal diodes. (except for the stabistors, keep those if yours are OK.
 They are delicate, so be careful de-soldering.)